frontendkey/blog-posts/posts/Superb-Tools-Services.md

 I use Replit mostly for hosting projects that can't be hosted on platforms like Vercel, for instance, a Discord Bot.
 I do own a VPS, but the specs aren't great and I would use Replit for low priority projects.

 Replit is an online development environment just like Github Codespaces, but with some differences.
 Personally, I do not like to interact with thier code editor, terminal, they're bad in my opinion.
-But the fact that I can spin up a development environment in a matter of seconds, and other than computing power, 10GB bandwith (shh... they didn't really enforce) & storage, there are no limits on time usage and so on.
+But the fact that I can spin up a development environment in a matter of seconds, and other than computing power, 10GB bandwith/month/repl (shh... they didn't really enforce) & storage, there are no limits on time usage and so on.
 For this, I would give Replit a solid 8 out of 10.

 Almost forgot about keeping your projects running for free.
 I've switched from Glitch to Replit due to Glitch blocking/preventing projects from staying awake.
 I was able to get around 80% of uptime on average with the help of UptimeRobot sending a HTTP request to my Replit project every 5 minute.